 I've been a tutor for much of my life, starting with my younger sisters and progressing to a college level.
 I tutored through 21st Century Scholars during my time at IU for linear algebra, calculus, and finite mathematics classes.
 I graduated from Indiana University - Bloomington with a Bachelor's of Arts in Political Science, minor in Mathematics, in December 2011.
 I'm currently a Process Assistant at an Amazon warehouse, which is like an assistant manager.
 My job is interesting, active, and varied, but I missed tutoring and want to make math and other subjects as easy as possible to approach and grasp for students.
 With the right time and a commitment to tailoring a tutoring style for the person being assisted, any student can pass their classes and retain lifelong knowledge and experience.
 I'm looking forward to working with you!

-Indiana University-Bloomington - Bachelors, Political science
+Undergraduate Degree: Indiana University-Bloomington - Bachelors, Political Science and Government

 SAT Composite: 2360